cleberzavadniak/work-at-olist/README.md

 for sellers and marketplaces allowing them to sell their products across multiple channels.

-The Olist development team consists of developers who loves what they do.
+The Olist development team consists of developers who love what they do.
 Our agile development processes and our search for the best development practices provide a great environment for professionals who like to create quality software in good company.